 • Pure Maple Syrup is a healthy alternative, and may be substituted for granulated sugar in most recipes.
 We offer the following guide when using Pure Maple Syrup in your recipes:

-• Indian Sugar (Maple Granulated Sugar)> When substituting Indian sugar for granulated sugar, the conversion rate is to use 1/2 cup Indian sugar for each 1 cup of granulated sugar.
+• Maple Granulated Sugar> When substituting Maple sugar for granulated sugar, the conversion rate is to use 1/2 cup Maple sugar for each 1 cup of granulated sugar.

 To substitute for sugar in cooking, generally use only 3/4 cup Pure Maple Syrup to each cup of sugar.
 To substitute Pure Maple Syrup for granulated sugar in baking, use the same proportions, but reduce the other liquid called for in the recipe by about 3 Tbsp. for every cup of syrup substituted.
 One pint of Pure Maple Syrup has the same sweetening power as one pound of maple Sugar.